 IT IS FURTHER OUR OPINION, that, except as discussed below, under the statutes, regulations, published rulings, and court decisions for federal income tax purposes existing on the date of this opinion, (i) the interest on the Bonds for federal income tax purposes will be excludable from the gross income of the owners thereof and (ii) the Bonds will not be treated as "specified private activity bonds" the interest of which would be included as an alternative minimum tax preference under Section 57(a)(5) of the Internal Revenue Code of 1986 (the "Code").
-In expressing the aforementioned opinions, we have relied on the Verification Report of Grant Thornton L.L.P. and on certain representations, the accuracy of which we have not independently verified, and assume compliance by the Issuer with certain covenants, regarding the use and investment of the proceeds of the Bonds and the use of the property financed therewith.
+In expressing the aforementioned opinions, we have relied on the Sufficiency Certificate of the paying agent/registrar for the Refunded Bonds and on certain representations, the accuracy of which we have not independently verified, and assume compliance by the Issuer with certain covenants, regarding the use and investment of the proceeds of the Bonds and the use of the property financed therewith.
 We call your attention to the fact that if such representations are determined to be inaccurate or upon a failure by the Issuer to comply with such covenants, interest on the Bonds may become includable in gross income retroactively to the date of issuance of the Bonds.